larastrokach/blackhouse-restaurant/README.md

 ## Instalation
 1. Clone thr repository: git clone [https://github.com/larastrokach/blackhouse-restaurant.git]
 2. Navigate to the project directly: cd blakhouse-restaurant
-3. Open the index.html file in a web browser to view the
+3. Open the index.html file in a web browser to view the website